Application by a protected person

-A protected person who wants VCAT to make orders to reduce the term of a fixed term tenancy agreement or terminate the existing agreement and enter into a new one, apply using the protected person application form.
+If you want VCAT to make orders to reduce the term of a fixed term tenancy agreement or terminate existing agreement and enter into a new one, use this form to apply.

 These applications come under section 234 of the Residential Tenancies Act 1997.

 Under section 62A of Schedule 1 to the Victorian Civil and Administrative Tribunal Act 1998 as a protected person you can have a support person at a VCAT hearing .
 This may be a lawyer, a social worker, a friend or relative or any other person you choose.